juxor/afaq/markdown/secJ6.md

 born infant's emotional development."_ [**Children of the Future**, p.
 99] It is important for the father to establish orgonotic contact as well.

-Reich amaintained that the practice of bottle feeding is harmful, particularly if it completely replaces breast feeding from the day of birth, because it eliminates one of the most important forms of establishing physical and emotional contact between mother and child.
+Reich maintained that the practice of bottle feeding is harmful, particularly if it completely replaces breast feeding from the day of birth, because it eliminates one of the most important forms of establishing physical and emotional contact between mother and child.
 This lack of contact can then